 It’s not easy to form bonds when you’re working with different people so often.
 Strong communities are powerful weapons against depression, but many subcontractors miss out on belonging to one.

-Red flags tend to go unnoticed too, because you’re not working together enough to pick up on behaviour changes.
+Red flags tend to go unnoticed too, because you’re not working together for long enough to pick up on behaviour changes.

 Long hours and tough conditions